nagarkarv/k8s-kateyes/README.md

 ## How to Deploy

-The client server app is easy to deploy.
-This repository consists of a several yaml manifests in "install" folder that needs to be applied with a simple command as below
+Kateyes is easy to deploy.

+This repository consists of a several yaml manifests in the "install" folder that needs to be applied with a simple command as below

 ```bash
 kubectl apply -f install/.